northos/Crypto1-Final-Project/README.md

 Cryptosystem description:
 - Communication: the ATMs and bank communicate primarily via the proxy server, which relays messages sent to it (to an ATM if sent by the bank, and vice versa).
-Messages are encrypted with AES and padded to a length of 1024 characters.
+Messages are padded to a length of 1024 characters, hashed with SHA1, and encrypted with AES.

 - Flow: Both the ATMs and the bank run a local console thread.
 The bank's console can be used to deposit money into an account or check its balance.
 Because a user's account cannot be